 Starting from the "Spoke" (King Street); From the intersection of the Mass Central Rail Trail; Norwottuck Branch, Mass Central Rail Trail; Williamsburg Branch head south along the paved Manhan/New Haven & Northampton Canal Rail Trail North.

 Note; To access the Mass Central Rail Trail; Norwottuck Branch, head north to a tunnel underneath an active rail line.
 To access the Mass Central Rail Trail; Williamsburg Branch head northwest across King St.

 Map boards/mileage charts are located all along the route.
-The trail travels south alongside the active RR tracks, traveling over a wooden bridge over North St. Next you cross a bridge over Main/Bridge Street (Route 9) alongside the B & M Line trestle bridge.
+The trail travels south alongside the active RR tracks, traveling over a wooden bridge over North St. Next you cross a bridge over Main/Bridge Street (Route 9) alongside the B&M Line trestle bridge.
 This section is referred to as the William Nagle SR. Walkway.
 The trail then passes by the old Union Station after 0.5 miles.
 An Amtrak Station is also located here.
+Here you'll also find a granite RR Mileage Marker that Northampton installed.
+It reads N0/B104 (Northampton 0 miles/Boston 104 miles).
 You come to Pleasant St (Route 5) where a cross-walk takes you over to the trail as it turns westward.
 Bike Station located here.

 Note; You can detour right out to Main St and downtown Northampton.
 Lots of shops and places to eat.

 Note; On your right before crossing Pleasant St are bikes you can rent.
 See; VALLEY BIKE SHARE .

 After traveling over a small bench lined berm you'll encounter a large parking area as you come to Old South St. Cross this road and follow the trail past the Roundhouse parking lot at 0.9 miles.
 Map boards are located all along the trail.